supervisely-ecosystem/import-volumes-with-masks/README.md

 where indexes are values from `.nrrd` masks.
 Don't specify `0` as index in masks (reserved value for not labeled fields).
 If you don't provide `class2idx.json`, class names will be created automatically (`class_1`, `class_2`, ...).

+💡 **Important information**
+ - If the mask in `.nrrd` has more than one value greater than `0` - it will be identified as a semantic segmentation
+ - If the mask in `.nrrd` has only one value greater than `0` - it will be identified as a single object mask

 `class2idx.json` example:
 ```
 {